top of page

 We begin with an intake session to explore your background, current concerns, and any areas where support is needed in daily living skills.
 If it appears unlikely that an Adaptive Functioning Assessment is necessary, Heather will explain this at the outset, allowing you to make an informed decision about whether to proceed.

-If proceeding, Heather will administer standardised questionnaires and conduct structured interviews, gathering information about key areas such as communication, socialisation, daily living skills, and self-care abilities.
+During the assessment process Heather utilises semi-structured interviews and clinical observations with the individual and their caregivers (if warranted) to gather information about key areas such as communication, socialisation, daily living skills, and self-care abilities.

 Questionnaires for Report